tamtakoe/node-arjs-builder/docs/intro.md

 Let's go from the end.

+`requireconfig.js` — require the library files to the project `bootstrap.js` — require the project files.
+The standard scheme of work require.js `module1..3` modules of the project.
+Each module is compiled in a separate file in the build.
+`_tests` — folder with tests (*.spec.js).
-requireconfig.js — connect the library files to the project bootstrap.js — connect the project files.
-The standard scheme of work require.js module1..3 modules of the project.
-During the Assembly each module is collected in a separate file There are_tests in tests and they are related to files in the current folder.
-Tests deal with the files ending in spec.js. config.js describes the dependence of the corresponding module someFolder can have any structure  the most important point is that all dependencies must be described) If near the script file is template.html or style.s/.sass/.scss/.less/.stylus, they will be added to cache templates or Stoneley stylesheet.
+`config.js` describes the dependences of the corresponding module `someFolder` can have any structure (the most important point is that all dependencies must be described) If near the script file is template.html or style.s/.sass/.scss/.less/.stylus, they will be added to cache templates or compiled stylesheet.
 A very simple rule.
-The collector does not drag anything, and takes only what belongs to the script file in the order in which scripts are loaded.
+The builder does not drag anything, and takes only what belongs to the script file in the order in which scripts are loaded.

-The most interesting _config
+The most interesting `_config`.
 Here are stored the configuration for different environments.
 Supported formats are json, json5, hjson, cson, yaml.
 As soon as the IDE starts to support json5, I will translate all the examples to it and leave it to be the only supported format.
-The common for all the environments settings are described in Default.
-Other configs ___________ to default.
+The common for all the environments settings are described in `default`.
+Other configs merge to `default`.

 To build the project with the right config you need to specify the name of the first parameter